jessecrans/butter-cheese-eggs/PROJECT_SETUP.md

 - components
   - Login component, no seperate page, when user is not logged in we can just display that in a place
     - will handle login registration or login as guest

+firestore
+- match history
+- winrate
+- stats

+realtime
+- user game lobby
+- game states for all games
+- queue of people looking for match

+so player can click on button to look for match, this will put their user id in the queue in the realtime database.
+Once two people are in the queue they will